Juling Shen

 Juling Shen (巨靈神 (巨灵神, Jù Líng Shén, god of giant spirit)) is a gigantic river god in Chinese mythology.
 He is usually associated with the Yellow River.

 Splitting Mount Hua

 It is said that Juling Shen split Mount Hua into two halves with his hands and feet so that the Yellow River could flow to the east.
 One half became Mount Hua; the other became Mount Shouyang (首陽山) in the east.
-Imprints of his palm can still be seen on Mount Hua.
+Legend says imprints of his palm can still be seen on Mount Hua.

 This legend appears in Zhang Heng's "Rhapsody on the Western Capital" (西京賦).
 In Commentary on the Water Classic, Li Daoyuan cites a passage from the much earlier Guoyu describing the same story.
 However, this quote is not found in the extant version of Guoyu.
 It is possible that Li was actually citing another ancient text, Ancient Tales (古語).

 This legend is also found in Wang Wei's poem "Hua Mountain" (華嶽).